Avola/docs/content/_index.md

 These pages will help you connect your applications to [Avola Decision](http://www.avo.la)

+What is your role?

 * I work with Avola Decision.
-I design decisions
+I design decisions.
-* I'm a developer and I want to know how to integrate Avola
+* I'm a developer and I want to know how to integrate Avola in my onw applications